 The ingredients in this recipe are a match made in food heaven!

-Creamy Brie cheese is absolutely perfect in this recipe!
-Brie cheese has a very subtle cheese flavor and is just ooey gooey goodness when it’s melted.
+- Brie cheese: is absolutely perfect in this recipe!
+Brie cheese has a very subtle cheese flavor and is just ooey-gooey goodness when it’s melted.
 If you’ve never tried brie cheese, then you’re in for a real treat!